EricccTaiwan/schbench/README.md

 -z (--zerotime): interval for zeroing latencies (seconds, def: never) Zero all of our stats on a regular basis.

--M (--message-cpus): list of cpus (a-n,m-z) the message threads are allowed to use -W (--worker-cpus): list of cpus (a-n,m-z) the worker threads are allowed to use
+-M (--message-cpus): list of cpus (a-n,m-z) the message threads are allowed to use, or "auto" -W (--worker-cpus): list of cpus (a-n,m-z) the worker threads are allowed to use, or "auto"

 Each message thread is pinned to a single CPU, round robin style through the set of supplied CPUS.

 Each worker thread is pinned to the entire set of supplied CPUs.
 These two sets are allowed to overlap.

+If auto pinning mode is used, each message thread is pinned to a single CPU, starting with CPU 0.
+Worker threads are pinned to all of the remaining CPUs.